ggonnella/fastsubtrees/docs/paper.md

 Tree data structures are commonly used for representing hierarchical data.
-A prominent example in bioinformatics is the taxonomic tree, representing the biological classification of organisms, currently including millions of nodes.
+A prominent example in bioinformatics is the taxonomic tree, representing the biological classification of organisms, currently containing millions of nodes.

 An interesting operation for such trees is the extraction of the IDs and other associated values for each node in a given subtree.